voicevon/gobot_eye/README.md

 # Tasks and Functions
 - [] Recognize go game chessboard and stone position.
 - [] Send layout to MQTT broker.
-- [] Simple GPIO to turn on/off some LED lights
+- [] Simple GPIO to turn on/off some LED lights to indicate status or progress